 - If you want to mount your existing Android memory storage directly to your Android emulator Linux, you can do so pretty quickly with the Android-x86.

 - The default debugs mode features a busybox and will come in handy when locating bugs in your Android apps.

 The fifth feature in our list hit the market, targeting people like you who want to get up and running with their Linux Android emulator as fast as possible.
-Contrary to most Android Emulators for Linux, Shashlik doesn’t require you to install a Virtual Machine in your Linux system to function.
+Contrary to most Android Emulators for Linux, Shashlik doesn’t require installing a Virtual Machine in your Linux system to function.

 However, the project is still in its development phase.
 The beta versions are often cradled with some unavoidable bugs, leading many users to choose from other Android Emulators for Linux.
-Don’t lose excitement, though; Shashlik still supports many surprising and useful Android apps and can be used to emulate even the most resource massive games.
-We suggest you give this fantastic Linux Android emulator a try before settling with any other.
+Don’t lose excitement, though; Shashlik still supports many surprising and useful Android apps and can be used to emulate even the most resource-massive games.
+We suggest you try this fantastic Linux Android emulator before settling with any other.

 Highlights of Shashlik

-- Instead of running itself inside a Virtual Machine, Shashlik integrates the core Android packages into your active Linux session and acts like native software.
+- Instead of running inside a Virtual Machine, Shashlik integrates the core Android packages into your active Linux session and acts like native software.